app-sre/dashdotdb/docs/design/multi_slo_doc_support.md

 The service 'ocm' [has **two** SLO-documents](https://gitlab.cee.redhat.com/service/app-interface/-/tree/1b368998a913be3f2d45a13934eb6403d4e751de/data/services/ocm/slo-documents).
 Each of these documents define SLOs with the same set of names (latency, errors, availability).
 There are a total of 6 SLOs defined for this serice (2 docs * 3 SLOs-per-doc = 6; 2 SLOs named 'latency', 2 SLOs named 'errors', and 2 SLOs named 'availability').
 However, the 'ocm' [visual report page](https://visual-app-interface.devshift.net/reports#/reports/ocm/2021-08-01.yml) only renders 3 SLOs. **This is NOT working as intended.** The tools do not take into account the possibility of a service defining the same SLO name multiple times across multiple docs for the same service.
 Presumably the SLO datapoints in dash.db are incorrectly overwriting one another or are incorrectly being aggregated together.

-The service ['service-registry'](https://gitlab.cee.redhat.com/service/app-interface/-/tree/6762ce9ae3c34abedc21abf768437a5e7753652a/data/services/service-registry/slo-documents) would have [a similar problem] (https://visual-app-interface.devshift.net/reports#/reports/service-registry/2021-08-01.yml)(although its visual report page fails to render for a seemingly-unrelated-reason) to 'ocm'.
+The service ['service-registry'](https://gitlab.cee.redhat.com/service/app-interface/-/tree/6762ce9ae3c34abedc21abf768437a5e7753652a/data/services/service-registry/slo-documents) would have [a similar problem](https://visual-app-interface.devshift.net/reports#/reports/service-registry/2021-08-01.yml)(although its visual report page fails to render for a seemingly-unrelated-reason) to 'ocm'.

 ## Proposal